edkennard/rekordbox-repair/README.md

 2. **A detailed report** listing the following issues the tool has detected:
     - Tracks which rekordbox is reporting as "File missing", but which have really just moved location on the disk and can therefore be repaired.
     - Tracks which genuinely do have their file missing, and should therefore be removed from rekordbox.
-    - Files on disk which can't be imported to rekordbox because the full path to their location exceeds rekordbox's 255 character limit (only applies to MacOS)
+    - Files on disk which can't be imported to rekordbox because the full path to their location exceeds rekordbox's 255 character limit (only applies to macOS)
     - Files on disk which haven't been imported into rekordbox yet.

 ### Can't rekordbox fix missing files itself?
-rekordbox does have a 'Relocate' tool for repairing tracks with missing files, which operates either on a track-by-track basis, or on a hierarchy of folders and sub-folders assuming that the only thing that's moved is the top-most folder.
+In rekordbox 5, the version I was originally working against, there is a 'Relocate' tool for repairing tracks with missing files which operates either on a track-by-track basis, or on a hierarchy of folders and sub-folders assuming that the only thing that's moved is the top-most folder.
 For example, if you moved your /Users/You/Music/iTunes folder to a different location, e.g. /Users/You/**Dropbox**/Music/iTunes, without moving anything within the iTunes folder itself, then Relocate should work.

-But in many cases it's not as clean cut as that, and it's probably not realistic to expect users to understand that the structure of their music on disk either needs to be set in stone once imported into rekordbox, or change that structure at their peril and potentially spend hours/days manually relocating files in rekordbox afterwards.

-I believe rekordbox should assume files will be moved - for whatever reason, rightly or wrongly - and provide the flexibility to relocate those files wherever they may have ended up.
-Other products such as Traktor and Serato have better tools for this, where you can specify the root folder of your music then missing files will be searched for within that folder and all of its subfolders.
-Hopefully Pioneer will do something similar in the future, and make this tool redundant.
+Since I originally developed this tool, rekordbox 6 was released.
+The 'Relocate' tool still exists, plus a new 'Relocate All' tool has been added which is a big improvement and would ideally make my tool here redundant.
+Users can configure multiple library folders on their computer to scan, then any files which have been moved around will be repaired automatically.

+For now (May 2022), rekordbox Repair still offers at least two advantages:
+   - rekordbox's 'Relocate All' tool ignores duplicate matches for a given track, and will just do a repair against the first match it finds, a risky strategy which could easily make a big mess.
+For example, if you have two albums, Artist 1/Album 1/Track 1.mp3 and Artist 2/Album 2/Track 1.mp3, rekordbox may incorrectly repair those, getting the `Track 1.mp3` mixed up between the two albums. rekordbox Repair will not attempt to repair this situation - instead you'll be told there were duplicates and be given a list of them, so you can deal with them manually.
+That can be a chore if there are a lot of duplicates, but it is a much safer approach.
+   - rekordbox's 'Relocate All' tool doesn't give you a list of files on disk which haven't been imported into rekordbox yet.
+This is useful since you may have files lurking in your library which either should be in rekordbox but somehow got missed, or shouldn't be there and can be safely deleted.

 ### How do tracks in rekordbox end up with missing files?
 There are various reasons why rekordbox might have tracks with missing files: